The regenerative farmers, urban growers, sustainable fishers and grain rebels featured in We Feed the UK are at the root of our future resilience.

 Support:

-Scotland based charity Seawilding are the UK’s first community-led native oyster and seagrass restoration project.
-Based in Loch Craignish, Argyll and Loch Broom, Wester Ross, they are working to restore lost biodiversity, sequester carbon, create green jobs and to mentor other community-based groups to do the same.
+Scotland based charity Seawilding is the UK’s first community-led native oyster and seagrass restoration project.
+Based in Loch Craignish, Argyll and Loch Broom, Wester Ross, they are working to restore lost biodiversity, sequester carbon, create green jobs and mentor other community-based groups to do the same.
 Find out more about them and share their story to help create a ripple across the fishing sector.

-Campaigning for a thriving ocean and thriving people, Surfers Against Sewage recognise that ocean health is vital to us all.
+Campaigning for a thriving ocean and thriving people, Surfers Against Sewage recognises that ocean health is vital to us all.
 The food we eat, the water we drink, the places we live and the climate we depend upon, are all shaped by a healthy and stable ocean.
-Through ambitious campaigning and education programmes, SaS are building a community of ocean lovers to create a wave of change.
+Through ambitious campaigning and education programmes, SaS is building a community of ocean lovers to create a wave of change.

-The Nature Friendly Farming Network is a great place to get further information about regenerative farming including events and farmers near you, who are part of this thriving and ever growing network.
+The Nature Friendly Farming Network is a great place to get further information about regenerative farming including events and farmers near you, who are part of this thriving and ever-growing network.

 Roots to Regeneration is a year-long regenerative agriculture training program pioneered by authorities, Caroline Grindrod and Clare Hill.
 The primary aim is to support and facilitate the transition from conventional to regenerative farming.
 Caroline and Claire offer a transformative journey through an immersive farm stay, hands-on training across various farms, engaging online courses, live discussions with experts, and regular Zoom coaching sessions.
 They are closing the first round of applications to farmers on 20th February 2024 but more will follow so lodge your interest now.